T-Lind/MotorLib/README.md

 import math
 from time import time

-from Motorlib import Motor, MotorType, RunMode from Motorlib.PWMDriver import GoBildaControl
+from pymotorlib import Motor, MotorType, RunMode from pymotorlib.PWMDriver import GoBildaControl

 # Time to run the motor, in seconds
 RUN_TIME = 10